Understanding Seller’s Discretionary Earnings

 - Used commonly

-The use of SDE is very common with every party involved with small businesses, and so most parties you will work with will be familiar and comfortable with the concept.
+The use of SDE is common in small businesses, and most parties you work with will be familiar and comfortable with it.

 Also, read our short guide on choosing a business valuation company.